Sigmadex/sSDEX-Claim/README.md

 ### Other requirements
 #### Backend

-We will require a backend UI which will display all claims made in a table with the following data:
+Backend UI displaying all claims made in a table with the following data:

 <div align="center">